KaustubhDamania/LazyGit/README.md

 ```
 The 3 arguments specified above are optional.

-If directory is not given, then current directory is assumed as directory where the repository exists
+- If directory is not given, then current directory is assumed as directory where the repository exists

-If commit message is not given, then configured text editor is opened for writing commit message
+- If commit message is not given, then configured text editor is opened for writing commit message

-If name of remote branch is not given, then the current branch is considered.
+- If name of remote branch is not given, then the current branch's name is considered.

 For example,